This section goes into greater detail on how to build and reuse the components of Hue.

 e.g.

-Add them next to the file under test, the filename of the test has to end with “.test.js”.
+The tests are next to the file under test, the filename of the test has to end with .test.ts

 someFile.js <- File under test